 Monopods require that you use more than one A/C outlet, but that is really no big deal with the addition of a power strip or multi-receptacle extension cord.
 In addition, some of the less powerful monolights are battery powered and don't require any power cord to be plugged in at all.

 Photography lighting equipment has evolved dramatically, almost as much as photography has since the advent of digital technology.
 Be grateful that you have a lot of good choices that you'll be happy with.
 Studio strobes have two big advantages over continuous lights.
 First, they're super fast in duration and you can freeze even the most rapidly moving objects you can imagine.
 Secondly, at full power studio strobes give you so much light that you can use really small apertures and get great depth of field in your photos.

 One of the best ways to get a feel for the type of lighting you want to buy is to browse around and read the reviews of other photographers who have already purchased and used the photography lighting equipment you;re considering.
 I have to be honest with you, some of the reviews are worthless.

 I get that, but some are very worthwhile reading because you gain insight by hearing what others have experienced in actually using the lighting gear.
-Okay, let's check out how most beginners start with a lighting kit.
+Okay, let's check out photography lighting equipment for beginners.